 Rae Ann offered up four traits that engaged employees exhibit and it’s interesting to consider how our service desk people rate against each of them:

 Engagement is an important consideration as we start to expect service desks to deliver a better customer experience.
 With 70% of engaged employees strong on customer service versus only 17% of disengaged employees.
-So get your service desk and other IT employees engaged!
+So get your service desk/help desk and other IT employees engaged!

 Looking at engagement through a generations lens, generationally the workplace is made up of: